Monitoring Warehouse Load¶

 If you notice that your current workload is considerably higher than normal, open the History page to investigate which queries are contributing to the higher load.

-Snowflake Credit Usage¶
+Excessive Credit Usage¶

 Analyze the daily workload on the warehouse over the previous two weeks.
-If the chart shows recurring time periods when the warehouse was running but the total query load was less than 1 for substantial periods of time, the warehouse use is inefficient.
+If the chart shows recurring time periods when the warehouse was running and consuming credits, but the total query load was less than 1 for substantial periods of time, the warehouse use is inefficient.
 You might consider any of the following actions:

 - Decrease the warehouse size.
 Note that decreasing the warehouse size generally increases the query execution time.